yannick-lc/yannick-lc.github.io/docs/_posts/2025-07-24-pseudo-inverse.md

 <details markdown="1">
 <summary>A few interesting* observations</summary>

-**at least according to me at, but I'm sure you'll agree.*
+**at least according to me, but I'm sure you'll agree.*

 First, if our system of equations is not overconstrained and does admit a unique solution